cetyler/cetyler.github.io/content/python/2023-04-30-weather_project_initial_release.md

 In the past year I used [Poetry](https://python-poetry.org/) in multiple projects at work and the workflow was getting in my way.
-Most of my projects are relatively simple and a lot of the features that could help a large project was showing me down.
+Most of my projects are relatively simple and a lot of the features that could help a large project was slowing me down.
 I went back to using [Flit](https://flit.pypa.io/) with [pip-tools](https://pip-tools.readthedocs.io/en/latest/index.html) and [pip-chill](http://pip-chill.readthedocs.io/en/latest/readme.html).